 anticipated revenue for the program year.

-Examples: Performance improvement and outcomes data in this context refers to the use of program and client outcomes data in planning and budgeting decisions.
+Examples: Performance improvement and outcomes data in this context refers to the use of program and individual outcomes data in planning and budgeting decisions.
 Such data may be used, for example, to direct available resources toward programs or interventions that have the strongest impact on individuals and families served.

+Examples: In regards to element a, the review of mission and strategic priorities may include a review of identified EDI strategies to ensure sufficient funding has been allocated to meet identified goals and support implementation of the organization’s equity statement.

 Performance and Quality Improvement (PQI)

 PQI 2.01 Revised Standard